sdcnku/micropython/docs/library/math.rst

 The ``math`` module provides some basic mathematical functions for working with floating-point numbers.

-*Note:* On the pyboard and the OpenMV Cam, floating-point numbers have 32-bit precision.
+*Note:* On the pyboard, floating-point numbers have 32-bit precision.

-Availability: not available on WiPy.
-Floating point support required for this module.

 Functions
 ---------